kyverno/KDP/proposals/resource_cache.md

 ## Adding resource cache entry to a policy

-Users can manage which resources to cache using the same mechanism that is currently used for ConfigMap resources i.e. adding a label `cache.kyverno.io/enabled: "true"` to the resource.

 In the Kyverno policy a new `context` entry `resourceCache` will be added.
 Here is an example: